DannyColdCuts/AbyssGame/README.md

 # Abyss
-Overview
 Welcome to Abyss, a chilling text-based horror adventure game.
 As you step into the darkness, you'll navigate through eerie environments, make spine-tingling choices, and uncover twisted stories in a world of nightmares.
 Your progression is saved, and your username will follow you throughout your journey into the unknown.

 ## Features:
 Text-Based Horror/Adventure: Dive deep into a world filled with suspense, mystery, and horror.

-Persistent Username: Choose your name at the start, and it will follow you throughout the game.

 Choice-Based Gameplay: Navigate through the abyss with simple number keys to make life-or-death decisions.